evillan0315/ai-editor-front/README.md

 - [x] **Customizable AI Instructions & Output Format**: Allow modifying system instructions and expected output JSON, YAML, Markdown, or plain text formats.
 - [x] **Full Spotify App Functionality**: Integrate with a real Spotify API or expand mock data to a more interactive experience.
 - [x] **Built Application Preview**: Preview a successfully built frontend application by embedding it via a configurable URL in an iframe.
-- [ ] **Advanced AI Translator Features**: Add features like batch translation, language detection, and context-aware translation.
+- [x] **Advanced AI Translator Features**: Add features like batch translation, language detection, and context-aware translation.
 - [x] **File Tree with Tabs**: Implement a tabbed interface for easily switching between multiple open files in the editor.
-- [ ] **Gemini Live Advanced Controls**: Implement more granular control over Gemini Live sessions, e.g., switching models, different voice options.
+- [x] **Gemini Live Advanced Controls**: Implement more granular control over Gemini Live sessions, e.g., switching models, different voice options.
+- [x] **Project Management**: Create and manage organizations and their associated projects.

 ---